 Park across the street in the Chapman Barrera Parking Structure and don't forget to purchase a 2 hr. guest parking pass at the kiosk located next to the elevator.

-Please contact Megan Penn: mpennohg@gmail.com for scheduling tours of the space or for additional information.
+Please contact Megan Penn: mpennohg@gmail.com for scheduling group tours of the space or for additional information.
+For homeschool groups, we encourage a $10 donation per family to OHG to help cover material costs.

 Check out this mini documentary about the OHG Education Farm